survivejs/webpack-book/manuscript/extending/02_plugins.md

 Regardless of your approach, you should capture possible options passed by a user at the constructor.
 It's a good idea to declare a schema to communicate them to the user. [schema-utils](https://www.npmjs.com/package/schema-utils) allows validation and works with loaders too.

 When the plugin is connected to webpack configuration, webpack will run its constructor and call `apply` with a compiler object passed to it.
-The object exposes webpack's plugin API and allows you to use its hooks as listed by [the official reference](https://webpack.js.org/pluginsapi/compiler/).
+The object exposes webpack's plugin API and allows you to use its hooks as listed by [the official compiler reference](https://webpack.js.org/api/plugins/compiler/).

 T> [webpack-defaults](https://www.npmjs.com/package/webpack-defaults) works as a starting point for webpack plugins.
 It contains the infrastructure used to develop official webpack loaders and plugins.